Current Covid-19 Guidelines (Updated October 2022)

 Dear Patients, Parents, and Friends,

-Thank you for your patience and understanding throughout the past 9 weeks.
+Thank you for your patience and understanding throughout the Covid-19 pandemic and the ever-changing CDC guidelines.
 My dental team and I care deeply about all of you.
 It is our mission to keep you safe and our office free from germs and viruses.
-We have made some changes and purchased new equipment to keep our patients and our team safe.
+We have reviewed current CDC guidelines and we will be doing the following:

-3. Hand Sanitizer– Every patient, family member and friend will be required to use hand sanitizer upon entering our office.
+3. Hand Sanitizer– Every patient, family member, and friend will be required to use hand sanitizer upon entering our office.
 We have multiple dispensers throughout the office for you to use as needed.
-You may notice that our reception area will no longer offer magazines, children’s toys and so forth, since these items are difficult to clean and disinfect.
+You may notice that our reception area has started to offer magazines, children’s toys, and other reading material.
+These items are difficult to clean and disinfect so you should definitely avail yourself of the hand sanitizer after touching this items.

-4. Social Distancing– we will only have 2 people in our reception room at any time.
+4. Social Distancing– Previous distancing rules no longer apply.
 We will try to seat you in our private treatment room as soon as you answer your wellness check questions and have your temperature taken.

 5. Separate treatment rooms– Thankfully we don’t have “open bays” like many dental offices.
 We are already set up to have all of our patients completely separated by a wall when being treated.